Skip to main content

 2. If you are not sure how something works, please read the Panther manual.

-3. Please remember that the Emergency buttons are available on the robot (a mechanical one) and in the WebUI (on the screen) but in some cases, you may not be able to use them quickly enough to stop the robot before causing damage.
+3. Please remember that the mechanical Emergency Button is available on the robot as well as software one in the WebUI (on the screen) and the Gamepad, but in some cases, you may not be able to use them quickly enough to stop the robot before causing damage.

-4. The detailed description of the safety features is available in the Safety section.
+4. A detailed description of the safety features is available in the Safety section.

-Here is a very basic demo allowing you to use your Panther for the first time without coding:
+Here is a very basic demo that allows you to use your Panther for the first time without coding:

 Rotate the two-position Main Switch to the ON position.
-Push the Power Button for 1 second, red light on the button and the LED panels on the bumpers will light up.
+Push the Power Button for 1 second, a red light on the Power Button, and the LED panels on the Bumpers (called Bumper Lights) will light up.
 Wait for Wi-Fi to come up:

 SSID: Panther_<serial_number>